All Resources

 Understanding and tracking your sensitive data is fundamental to robust data security practices.
 The first step in safeguarding data is detecting and classifying what you have.
 It's far easier to protect data when you know it exists.
 This allows for appropriate measures such as encryption, controlling access, and monitoring for unauthorized use.
 By identifying and mapping your data, you can ensure that sensitive information is adequately protected and compliance requirements are met.

 Identify Sensitive Data: Data is constantly moving, which makes it a challenge to know exactly what data you have and where it resides.
 This includes customer information, financial records, intellectual property, and any other data deemed sensitive.
-Discovering all your data is a crucial first step.
+Having an automated data classification tool is a crucial first step.
 This includes ‘shadow’ data that may not be well known or well managed.

 Data Mapping: Create and maintain an up-to-date map of your data landscape.
 This map should show where data is stored, processed, and transmitted, and who has access to it.
 It helps in quickly identifying which systems and data were affected by a breach and the impact blast radius (how extensive is the damage).